 We closely monitor our liquidity and our liquid assets in the form of cash, due from banks, federal funds sold, and unpledged available-for-sale investments.
-Collectively, those balances were \$94.2 million at December 31, 2016, down from \$112.6 million at December 31, 2015.
-A surplus of short-term assets are maintained at levels management deems adequate to meet potential liquidity needs during 2017.
+Collectively, those balances were \$92.8 million at December 31, 2017, down from \$94.2 million at December 31, 2016.
+A surplus of short-term assets are maintained at levels management deems adequate to meet potential liquidity needs during 2018.

-At December 31, 2016, all of our investments are classified as available-for-sale, providing an additional source of liquidity in the amount of \$58.7 million, which is net of the \$11.3 million of securities pledged as collateral.
+At December 31, 2017, all of our investments are classified as available-for-sale, providing an additional source of liquidity in the amount of \$60.1 million, which is net of the \$11.0 million of securities pledged as collateral.
 This will serve as a source of liquidity while yielding a higher return when compared to other short term investment options, such as federal funds sold and overnight deposits with the Federal Reserve Bank.
-Due to maturities, paydowns, and sales of securities to fund loan growth our investment portfolio has declined from \$101.6 million at December 31, 2015 to \$70.0 million at December 31, 2016.
+Total investment securities increased \$1.1 million, or 1.54%, to \$71.1 million at December 31, 2017 from \$70.0 million at December 31, 2016.

-A \$195 thousand decrease in fair market value resulted in a net unrealized loss of \$691 thousand at December 31, 2016 compared to the net unrealized loss at December 31, 2015, which was \$496 thousand.
-This unrealized loss of \$691 thousand could negatively impact earnings if the investment portfolio had to be quickly liquidated.
+A \$60 thousand decrease in fair market value resulted in a net unrealized loss of \$751 thousand at December 31, 2017 compared to the net unrealized loss at December 31, 2016, which was \$691 thousand.
+This unrealized loss of \$751 thousand could negatively impact earnings if the investment portfolio had to be quickly liquidated.

-Our loan to deposit ratio was 84.52% at December 31, 2016 and 79.06% at year end 2015.
+Our loan to deposit ratio was 88.06% at December 31, 2017 and 84.52% at year end 2016.

-Available third party sources of liquidity remain intact at December 31, 2016 which includes the following: our line of credit with the Federal Home Loan Bank of Atlanta ("FHLB"), the brokered certificates of deposit markets, internet certificates of deposit, and the discount window at the Federal Reserve Bank of Richmond.
-In May 2015, we received notification that a \$3.0 million unsecured federal funds line of credit facility with a correspondent bank had been reinstated.
-In February 2016, we received notification that this facility had been increased to \$5.0 million.
-In March 2016, we received notification that another correspondent bank had reinstated an unsecured federal funds line of credit facility in the amount of \$5.0 million.
-As a result we had the ability to borrow \$10.0 million in unsecured federal funds as of December 31, 2016, which gives us an additional source of liquidity.
+Available third party sources of liquidity remain intact at December 31, 2017 which includes the following: our line of credit with the Federal Home Loan Bank of Atlanta ("FHLB") totaling \$147.1 million, the brokered certificates of deposit markets, internet certificates of deposit, and the discount window at the Federal Reserve Bank of Richmond.
+We have \$10.0 million in unsecured federal funds as of December 31, 2017, which gives us an additional source of liquidity.